Here are the answers to some of the most Frequently Asked Questions our firm receives.

 Q. How do you charge for your services and how does your cost compare to other tax preparation firms?

 A. We charge by the hour.
 We can give you a quotation of our expected costs.
 When providing our services, if we can help you reduce our time, we will tell you how.
 Our support, such as our tax organizer, is designed to offer professional, fast, and accurate services and to minimize our charges to you.
 Our overhead is kept low to allow us to pass our cost savings onto our clients.
-Our charges are normally less that other quality firms.
+Our charges are normally less than other quality firms.

 Q. Do you work with Start-up Companies?